s-KaiNet/spsave/docs/Recipes.md

 On this page you can find different options supported by `spsave`.

-As you may noted from [README](../Readme.md), `spsave` supports all authentication options `node-sp-auth` provides.
+As you may noted from [README](https://github.com/s-KaiNet/spsave), `spsave` supports all authentication options `node-sp-auth` provides.
 All you need is to pass appropriate credentials object.
+Refer to `node-sp-auth` [credentialsOptions object](https://github.com/s-KaiNet/node-sp-auth#params).
 For example SharePoint on-premise addin only authentication with `spsave` (consider `creds` variable):

 ```javascript